ryanjosephking/soc-loc/README.md

 There is nothing special about the values going into / out of the clipboard.
-You could manually make them (so even if only one user is running the `Social Location` Addon, all it means is the other has to manually paste the components rather than doing them in one shot.
+You could manually make them (so even if only one user is running the `Social Location` Addon, all it means is the other has to manually paste the components rather than doing them in one shot).
 Also, this means that you can edit the string as you wish (see: Precision, below, for an example of circumstances where you may want to manually affect the values for aesthetics).